dlaub3/blog/programming/async-vs-concurrency.md

 >
 > [Parallel Computing](https://en.wikipedia.org/wiki/Parallel_computing)

 Multiple physical processors are required to have true parallelism.
 Typically, parallelism is used to perform multiple similar calculations, while concurrency is used with multiple unrelated calculations.
 Parallelism fits under the broader umbrella of concurrency.
 So concurrency is not parallelism, but parallel code is concurrent as well.
 Below is a modified version of the concurrency example above.
+Because JavaScript is single threaded it can't run in parallel.
+We'll there are new innovations to make that a possibility, but that's beyond the scope of this article.

 ```go
 package main